 - Ice wine: Some ice wines are also crafted from red wine grapes (often Cab Franc), though these can be a bit harder to find.
 Scout for Inniskillin ice wines based on Cab Franc for a deliciously, sweet red wine treat.

 - Regional reds with a touch of sweet: Germany's Dornfelder and Italy's Lambrusco are lighter-bodied reds that may across somewhat sweet on the palate.
-As is the effervescent appeal of Italy's Brachetto—a red dessert-styled wine carrying less alcohol and more sweet upfront.
+As is the effervescent appeal of Italy's Brachetto—a red dessert-style wine carrying less alcohol and more sweet upfront.
 Try Fizz 56 Sparkling Wine for a popular Brachetto.

 - Sweet Shiraz: Looking for a well-distributed, wallet-friendly sweet red wine?
 Check out South Africa's Jam Jar Sweet Shiraz is a top pick in the sweet red wine category.